gjacopo/bodylanguage/docs/doxy/examples.md

 ##### `doxy@ESTAT` Examples

-Some actual use of the script and related help for the implementation:
+Some actual use of the script (whose usage is described [here](usage.md)) and related help for the implementation:

 * <a name="dummydoc"></a>in the
 [`examples/`](https://github.com/gjacopo/bodylanguage/tree/master/doxy/examples)) folder, various